 Nomination Deadline: October 1st

-The Norman Medal of the American Society of Civil Engineers was instituted and endowed in 1872 by George H. Norman, M.ASCE.
+The American Society of Civil Engineers instituted the Norman Medal in 1872 with an endowment by George H. Norman, M.ASCE.
 With the assent and the approval of the donors, on June 1, 1897, the Society assumed responsibility for the payment in perpetuity of the Norman Medal.

 - Farshid Vahedifard, Ph.D., P.E., F.ASCE; Firas Jasim; Fred Tracy; Masood Abdollah, S.M.ASCE; Aneseh Alborzi; Amir AghaKouchak, Ph.D., P.E., M.ASCE

 - The Norman Medal recognizes a paper that makes a contribution to either practical or research aspects of engineering disciplines.
-The practical value of contribution and its impact on engineering practice are important considerations The award may be presented annually to the authors or authors of an original paper not previously contributed in whole or in part to any other association or otherwise appeared in print prior to its publication by the Society.
+The practical value of contribution and its impact on engineering practice are important considerations.
+The award is presented annually to the author(s) of an original paper not previously contributed in whole or in part to any other association or publication prior to its publication by the Society.
 Papers published in a print issue of an ASCE journal in the 12 month period ending with June of the year preceding the year of award are eligible.

 - Nominations may be submitted by anyone and must be sent directly to the Honors and Awards Program office by October 1.
 The Honors and Awards Program office will transmit nominations to the appropriate ASCE Organizational Entity for review.

-- Each ASCE Organizational Entity may recommend for review up to 2 candidate papers for consideration by the Paper Review Committee.
+- Each ASCE Organizational Entity may recommend for review up to two candidate papers for consideration by the Paper Review Committee.

 - Only those candidate nominations received by the Honors and Awards Program office from the ASCE Organizational Entity by January 15 will be considered by the Paper Review Committee.

-- The nominated papers are reviewed by the Paper Review Committee which shall recommend the recipient(s) to the Society Awards Committee which shall request approval from the Executive Committee of the Board of Direction.
-The Paper Review Committee shall be composed of 2 representatives of the Committee on Technical Advancement (CTA) and 1 representative of each Institute.
-Its chair shall be the senior CTA member.
-Committee members shall serve 3 year staggered terms.
+- The nominated papers are reviewed by the Paper Review Committee which recommends the recipient(s) to the Society Awards Committee, which then requests approval from the ASCE Board of Direction Executive Committee.
+The Paper Review Committee is composed of two representatives from the Committee on Technical Advancement (CTA) and one representative of each Institute.
+Its Chair is the senior CTA member.
+Committee members serve three-year staggered terms.

-- The paper considered second in merit to the Norman shall be deemed the winner of the J. James R. Croes Medal.
-Papers not selected for either award shall be ineligible for re-nomination.
+- The paper considered second in merit to the Norman is be deemed the winner of the J. James R. Croes Medal.
+Papers not selected for either award are ineligible for re-nomination.

-- The lead author shall receive the medal.
-All other authors shall receive a certificate.
+- The lead author receives the medal.
+All other authors receive a certificate.